gogameguru/glift-go-game/readme.txt

 == Changelog ==

+= 0.3.8 =
+* Fix - Upgrade to Glift 0.17.8 -- Makes the SGF parser more lenient to trailing garbage data.

 = 0.3.7 =
 * Feature - Tested up to WordPress 4.0
 * Fix - Encourage browser download when clicking links, with SGF mimetype and HTML5 download attribute